1992–93 Montreal Canadiens season: Playoffs

 Montreal's final opponent of the playoffs was the Los Angeles Kings.
-The Kings, led by Wayne Gretzky, had defeated the Calgary Flames, Vancouver Canucks, and Toronto Maple Leafs to earn their first ever trip to the Stanley Cup Finals.
+The Kings, led by Wayne Gretzky, had defeated the Calgary Flames, Vancouver Canucks, and Toronto Maple Leafs to earn their first ever trip to the Stanley Cup Final.
 Los Angeles finished the season with 88 points, 14 less than Montreal.

 The first game, held at the Forum, belonged to the Kings, as they stunned the Montreal crowd with a 4–1 victory.
 Montreal rebounded in game two, as a late penalty call on Marty McSorley for using an illegal stick gave the Canadiens a late powerplay, on which they scored to tie the game up at 2–2.
 The game headed into overtime, and Montreal again prevailed, winning the game 3–2 to tie up the series.
 The series moved to Los Angeles for the third game, and Montreal continued their overtime magic, with a 4–3 OT victory to take a 2–1 series lead.
 The fourth game again headed into overtime, and again, the Canadiens won, their NHL record tenth consecutive overtime victory, to take a 3–1 series lead with the series headed back to Montreal for the fifth game.
 The Canadiens had few problems with a tired Kings team in the fifth game, winning 4–1, and earning their 24th Stanley Cup in team history.
 Patrick Roy was named the winner of the Conn Smythe Trophy.
 It remains the last time that Montreal won the Stanley Cup championship, as well as the last time a Canadian team won the Cup.
 Roy won two more Stanley Cups with the Colorado Avalanche in 1996 and 2001.

 During their playoff run the team set an NHL playoff record for most overtime wins in one playoff with 10 with the team having an overall record of 10–1 in overtime.